abdulkadirt/DataCleaningProjects/README.md

 # bir veri setine ilk defa göz attıktan sonra ne yapmalıyız ?
 After looking at the data for the first time, you should ask yourself a few questions:

-Do I need all of the variables?
+* Do I need all of the variables?
-Should I transform any variables?
+* Should I transform any variables?
-Are there NA values, outliers or other strange values?
+* Are there NA values, outliers or other strange values?
-Should I create new variables?
+* Should I create new variables?
-For the rest of this lesson we will address each of these questions in the context of this data set.
+*
+Data Cleaning aşaması bu soruların cevaplarından olşuyor zaten.
 ------------------------------------------------------------------------------------------------------------------------